jappeace/methods-homework/thesisideas.md

 How sall can a protocol be between 2 agents before sucesfull comminucation can be established.

+Uhh isn't this like something to do with the Chomsky hierarchy? https://www.youtube.com/watch?v=224plb3bCog

 # Automated poop cleaning robot
 So that owners of dogs don't have to do it anymore